Senator, civic leader, historian

 As the lone survivor of that family of six, he recounts their often-hilarious exploits in a series of stories that will make you laugh and cry but leave you with memories of a unique and close family.

-Misadventures of Rodney the Bear
+Rodney the Bear

-Coming soon is the long-awaited adventures of Rodney the Bear, a collection of stories for children of all ages.
+The long-awaited adventures of Rodney the Bear, a collection of stories for children of all ages.
 Unbeknownst to most, there is a remarkable group of teddy bears living on Maryland’s Eastern Shore.
 Visible only to children and adults retaining their childlike imagination, they inhabit Ursidae Lane, where Tallulah and Stanley manage a home for orphan bears, all rescued from the Island of Forgotten Bears.
 Rodney and his friends have a knack for mischief, while famous scientist/inventor Cool Breeze lives next door with another colorful group.

 More Stories of Adventure…